sc2hool8win/gcd/README.md

     ```
 1. Create `.gitkeep` to target the current DIR.
     ```bash
-    $ gcd ..        #The current DIR where .gitkeep is not located.
+    $ gcd ..        #Place ".gitkeep" in the current DIR and rebuild the dictionary.
     ```
 1. Go to the root DIR in your Git repository.
 (Git Home Directory)
     ```bash
     $ gcd
     ```
+1. Internal Automatic Operation
+    1. If the creation date of the file ".git/logs/HEAD" is newer than the creation date of the dictionary list, the dictionary list ".keepCache" will be automatically rebuilt before being moved by the command.

 ## Status
+- Release v0.1.0 : I started using commands in normal work.
-- I was thinking of learning a non-interpreter language and considered C and Rust.
+- Start v0.0.0 : I was thinking of learning a non-interpreter language and considered C and Rust.
 I thought the Rust language would be interesting to start with; I often work in Git's Shell environment and wanted to make it easy to move DIRs that require up and down the hierarchy, so that's what I went for for my first Rust.
 I just want to make it look like Rust, as the compile error has just disappeared.